karansharma26801-sudo/MOHO/README.md

 This repository contains assignment 1 which is make multipage website using html and css.
 I built a simple four page website using plain HTML and CSS to show that i can organize content , style it cleanly, and keep things consistent across pages.

-#Pages included
+# Pages included
 <br>
-index.html - Contain header with nav bar includes homepage information like what we does
+<ul>index.html - Contain header with nav bar includes homepage information like what we does</ul>

 <br>
 about.html - contains about us page
 <br>